scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/implementing-the-iterators/index.md

 This means that for ties in spanning tree weight, the oldest partition with that weight is considered first.

 Once the implementation details were ironed out, I moved on to testing.
-At the time of this writting, I have tested the `SpanningTreeIterator` on the sample graph in the Sörensen and Janssens paper.
+At the time of this writing, I have tested the `SpanningTreeIterator` on the sample graph in the Sörensen and Janssens paper.
 That graph is

 <center><img src="tree-example.png" alt="Example Graph"/></center>